-Background on En-ROADS Dynamics🔗
+En-ROADS Dynamics🔗

-As you use En-ROADS, pay attention to when and how much slider adjustments result in departures from the Baseline scenario.
+As you use En-ROADS, pay attention to when and how much slider adjustments result in departures from the Baseline Scenario.
 Ask your audience to reflect on why this happened to illuminate thinking about the dynamics of the climate and energy system that En-ROADS simulates.

 Most of the dynamics in En-ROADS can be answered by these explanations: